Louis-Michel van Loo

-Louis-Michel van Loo (2 March 1707, Toulon – 20 March 1771, Paris) was a French painter.
+Louis-Michel van Loo (2 March 1707 – 20 March 1771) was a French painter.

 Biography

 He studied under his father, the painter Jean-Baptiste van Loo, at Turin and Rome, and he won a prize at the Académie Royale de Peinture et de Sculpture in Paris in 1725.
 With his uncle, the painter Charles-André van Loo, he went to Rome in 1727–1732, and in 1736 he became court painter to Philip V of Spain at Madrid, where he was a founder-member of the Royal Academy of Fine Arts of San Fernando in 1752.

-He returned to Paris in 1753, and painted many portraits of Louis XV of France.
-In 1765 he succeeded Charles-André as director of the special school of the French academy known as the École Royale des Élèves Protégés.
+He returned to Paris in 1753, and painted many portraits of Louis XV.
+In 1765, he succeeded Charles-André as director of the special school of the French academy known as the École Royale des Élèves Protégés.

-In 1766 he made the portrait of the Portuguese statesman Sebastião de Melo, Marquis of Pombal.
+In 1766, he made the portrait of the Portuguese statesman Sebastião de Melo, Marquis of Pombal.

 Among his brothers were the painters François van Loo (1708–1732) and Charles-Amédée-Philippe van Loo (1719–1795).